Va1a/flask-cms/README.md

     flask-secret-key = (generate your own random secret key and put it here) [you can easily make one with os.urandom(24).hex()]
 ```
 2. navigate to the root project directory (with run.py in it)
+3. ensure that an empty database is available at your database uri location. (if using default, simply create a file called "site.db" in the project directory)
-3. open the python interpreter in the location from step 2.
+4. open the python interpreter in the location from step 2.
-4. run:
+5. run:
 ```py
    >>> from flaskblog import create_app, db
    >>> app = create_app()